elf4j/jpl-elf4j/README.md

 # jpl-elf4j

-An adapter to use [elf4j-engine](https://github.com/elf4j/elf4j-engine) as the runtime log engine for the Java 9 Platform Logging (System.Logger) API
+An adapter to use [elf4j-engine](https://github.com/elf4j/elf4j-engine) as the runtime logging _service provider_ of the Java 9 Platform Logging (System.Logger) API

 ## User Story

-As an application developer using the Java Platform Logging (JPL) API introduced since Java 9, I want to opt to use [elf4j-engine](https://github.com/elf4j/elf4j-engine) as the runtime log engine.
+As an application developer using the Java Platform Logging (JPL) API introduced since Java 9, I want to opt to use [elf4j-engine](https://github.com/elf4j/elf4j-engine) as the runtime logging _service provider_.

 ## Prerequisite